Music Man Majesty 7 Hydrospace Review & Prices

 Hand Size Comfortability

-After taking into account the neck profile, scale size, fretboard radius, and nut width, we can conclude that the Music Man Majesty 7 Hydrospace's construction is balanced for most hand sizes.
+After taking into account the neck profile, scale size, fretboard radius, and nut width, we can conclude that the Music Man Majesty 7 Hydrospace's construction favors people with relatively small hands.

 Nevertheless, this comes down in the end to personal preference.
 Make sure you test this guitar—or another one with similar characteristics—before buying.